czue/website/_drafts/2017-03-27-the-solopreneur-sabbatical.md

 It's 4:43pm on March 20th, 2017.
 I'm less than 1 day into my 6-month sabbatical and I'm feeling a bit lost.

 Sabbatical is a great word.
 "Unpaid sabbatical."
-It sounds so impressive; so academic; so professional; so *le3gitimate*.
+It sounds so impressive; so academic; so professional; so *legitimate*.
 It doesn't sound quite so impressive if you use some of the other words that mean the same thing.
 Vacation. *Unemployment*.

 How did I end up sitting on my couch, unemployed, staring at a computer with nothing to do?
-And what do I do now?
+And what am I going to do now?

 ## Backstory